file9.ai

 Communications

-The communication system on Wake Island is supported by the U.S. Armed Forces Radio and Television Service (AFRTS), which provides satellite radio and television broadcasts for personnel stationed there.
+Wake Island is served by the US Armed Forces Radio and Television Service, which provides satellite broadcasts.
+This service is essential for maintaining communication and media access for military personnel stationed on the island.

 Key Metrics